 If you’re looking to find those incredible frozen falls you keep seeing on Instagram, this is the place to go.
-You’ll find fewer people than at most of the parks in Hamilton and still get those prime views.
+They aren’t huge but you’ll find fewer people than at most of the parks in Hamilton and still get those prime views.
 Take in all the unique features, from ice caves to frozen streams and ponds.
 There are a ton of trails to choose from depending on how much time you have.
 The well-maintained paths lead you on top of the escarpment where you can take in the sights of the rolling Halton Hills.
 It’s the perfect place to get away from it all.

 Location: Rockwood, Ontario

 Rockwood Conservation Area in the wintertime transforms into a completely different landscape.
 Check out the ruins covered in snow (which are still magical even with the renovations happening right now) or the small waterfall freezing over, situated right near it.
 Make sure you visit the limestone cliffs at the beach, which becomes an even more stunning sight in the winter.
 The entire lake freezes over and – at your own risk – you can hike to the lookout point which gives insane views over the entire park.